Today’s Wonder of the Day was inspired by Evie. Evie Wonders, “What is calligraphy?” Thanks for WONDERing with us, Evie!

 What’s your favorite class in school?
 For some, it might be language arts.
 It can be so much fun to tell stories and express yourself in writing.
 For others, it might be art.
-Who doesn’t love making a variety of crafts?
-Did you know that writing and art can sometimes be combined?
+Who doesn’t love drawing pictures and making crafts?
+Did you know that you can also combine writing and art?

-While we usually think of writers as creating works of art in our imaginations with their words, some people make the written word a form of art in and of itself.
-Their works can be beautiful art that’s composed of nothing more than words.
+Many agree that writers create works of art with their words.
+But some people make the written word a form of art in and of itself!
+Their works can be beautiful art that’s made of nothing more than words.

-Another form of writing as art that many children are familiar with is calligraphy.
-In its simplest sense, calligraphy is very fancy handwriting.
-The letters are typically in a cursive style, drawn with a brush or a pen, and marked by decorative swashes and flourishes.
+Calligraphy is another form of writing as art that you might know about.
+What is calligraphy?
+In its simplest sense, it is very fancy handwriting.
+The letters are typically in a cursive style and drawn with a brush or a pen.
+They’re also often marked by decorative swashes and flourishes.

-Eventually, the art of calligraphy was revived when British poet and artist William Morris became interested in the beauty that could be found in elegant penmanship.
-He also reintroduced the flat-edged pen that remains popular in calligraphy to this day.
+Eventually, calligraphy was revived by British poet and artist William Morris.
+He was interested in the beauty that could be found in elegant penmanship.
+Morris also reintroduced the flat-edged pen that remains popular in calligraphy to this day.